vincepg13/sn-react-shadcn-demo/README.md

 This repo also demonstrates how to use compnents supplied by the [sn-shadcn-kit package](https://www.npmjs.com/package/sn-shadcn-kit)

+## Instance Install
+If you just want to see how this demo looks on your instance then you can download the ["Shadcn-Kit-Demo.xml"](/assets/Shadcn-Kit-Demo.xml) from the assets folder.

+This contains an update set which will install the scope "React - x_659318_react", as well as its global dependencies, which is what ends up being built if you follow the steps below.
+This way you can quickly see what the app is like directly on your instance without having to build it yourself.

+The update set may complain about some errors but it will install fine.
+I'd only recommend installing onto a sub production instance.

+Once its install visit https://<your_instance>/api/x_659318_react/react/test_app

+## Local Build & Deploy

-To use this template and connect it to a specific ServiceNow instance:
+To use this template and connect it to a specific ServiceNow instance via a local build and deploy:
 - Clone the repo
 - Create a .env file in the root folder with the following entries.
 This will allow you to connect to an instance from the dev server
   - VITE_REACT_APP_USER - ServiceNow user name to